And at the end of the day, after all, I resigned to survive…

 I talked but my voice didn’t make a sound; mocks accompanied me since I can remember.

-There was a period of my life where I chose to be transparent… The school, the family and every attempt to be social was true agony.
+There was a period of my life when I chose to be transparent… The school, the family and every attempt to be social was true agony.
 Living to survive, silent talking, there was a world and me; me against everything and everyone.

 The question that gave me no answer emerged every instant, will I be eloquent or at least happy one day?
 When will I stop stuttering?